CodingItWrong/codingitwrong.com/_posts/2018-08-16-modern-ember.md

   -> Run this wizard on your own, select your needs
 ```

 For our purposes we'll choose `Octane`.
+It's important to be aware, though, that this will install a canary build of Ember, so it's not a good idea to use these settings for production applications.

 Next, accept the default folder name.
 The installation script will take a few minutes to run.

 Finally, we also want to manually add one more addon. `ember-auto-import` will allow us to import NPM packages that aren't Ember addons: